iterate/iterateconf/README.md

 For CSS, the [Foundation framework][] is used, which included the use of [Sass][] and [Compass][].
 All JavaScript plugins are removed, though.

 [VanillaJS]: http://vanilla-js.com/
 [Grunt]: http://gruntjs.com/
 [Foundation framework]: http://foundation.zurb.com/
 [Sass]: http://sass-lang.com/
 [Compass]: http://compass-style.org/

 ## Deploy
 ```shell
 $ git remote add iterate dokku@app.iterate.no:konferanse
 $ git push iterate master
 ```

 ## Updating the conference program
 The program is scraped from a Google Spreadsheet using this command:

     npm run-script update-schedule

+The result is injected into `app/index.html`.
-See `bin/update-schedule.js` for how that works.
+See `bin/update-schedule.js` on how that works.

 ## TODO / Ideas
+* Direct link to talk, not just timeslot

-* Improve sidebar
+* Sidebar
-* Use ES6 instead of RJS
-* Short program at the top
+  - Bug: can scroll horizontally after choosing element
+  - Improve design / "clickability"
+  - Add top element
-* Better visualization of workshops, too much repeating now
+* Better visualization of workshops, reduce repetition
-  - When choosing a workshop, "swipe" the rest of the track as well?
 * Handle routing on initial load, jump to current time